AudreyKj/covid19-app/README.md

 In this React app, users share their personal experiences of the COVID-19 outbreak and browse through others' submissions. <br />

-An "admin" page (made with chart.js) visualizes the data of the submissions by date and location. <br />
+A "data" page (made with chart.js) visualizes the submissions' data by date and location. <br />

 Fully responsive app.
 The main features have been tested with Jest and React Testing Library.